Simultaneous Subject Teaching:

 Foreign Language problem, this is also a

-Speak the word then the definition that you want to be heard.
+Speak the word, and then the definition that you want to be heard.

 Second: Then the person receiving the translation needs